- General considerations for antibiotic therapy

 - 2) Limited activity against enterococci.

-- May be superior for non-pseudomonal gram-negatives (due to broad use of meropenem and development of meropenem resistance).
+- May be superior for non-pseudomonas gram-negatives (due to broad use of meropenem and development of meropenem resistance).

-- Broad-spectrum beta-lactam antibiotics with a range of potential applications (e.g. pneumonia, intra-abdominal infections, urinary tract infections, bacteremia, soft tissue infections).
-Unlike most beta-lactams, carbapenems decrease lipopolysaccharide release from gram-negative bacteria, which could give them an advantage in the treatment of gram-negative septic shock.
+- Broad-spectrum beta-lactam antibiotics with a range of potential applications, particularly for nosocomial infections (e.g., pneumonia, intra-abdominal infections, urinary tract infections, bacteremia, soft tissue infections).
+Unlike most beta-lactams, carbapenems decrease lipopolysaccharide release from gram-negative bacteria, which could give them a theoretical advantage in the treatment of gram-negative septic shock.

-- Great for patient with history of anaphylaxis following penicillin exposure who requires broad-spectrum coverage.
-Carbapenems (especially meropenem) have an extremely low risk of allergic reaction.
-Using a carbapenem may be safer than a multi-drug regimen (e.g. vancomycin/aztreonam/metronidazole) and faster to administer in septic shock.
+- Patient with history of anaphylaxis following penicillin exposure who requires broad-spectrum coverage.
+Carbapenems (especially meropenem) have an extremely low risk of allergic reaction.📖 Using a carbapenem may be safer than a multi-drug regimen (e.g. vancomycin/aztreonam/metronidazole) and faster to administer in septic shock.
 Meropenem can actually be given as a bolus.

 - Drug fever.